 - Keep your palm facing in so your elbow doesn’t stick out to the side.

 - Don’t let your elbow point inward as you lift.

 For a more advanced variation of the Single-Arm Overhead Pass, you can try the following variation:

 Single-Arm Overhead Pass (Progress To Walking)

 For this variation, you simply perform the above exercise while walking.
 Do the same number of sets and reps, and switch sides as you walk.

 I love to share these Weekend Challenges with you because good nutrition and regular exercise come into play for building strong, healthy bones.
-There’s tons of helpful bone health information at this website, but if you really want to bring your bone health to the next level, the Save Our Bones Program and Densercise can show you step-by-step how easy it is to incorporate both into your daily life.
+There’s tons of helpful bone health information at this website, but if you really want to bring your bone health to the next level, the Osteoporosis Reversal Program and Densercise can show you step-by-step how easy it is to incorporate both into your daily life.

 And as always, please let the community know how you’re doing by leaving a comment below.